FEDEC

 • 62 FULL MEMBERS: secondary, vocational, preparatory and higher education schools and institutions that teach circus arts – and train trainers in some cases - and aim to prepare future professional artists.

-• 21 PARTNER MEMBERS: national associations, unions, circus hubs or festivals related to circus arts training and education.
+• 21 PARTNER MEMBERS: national associations, circus hubs or festivals related to circus arts training and education.

 All of our members can vote at the General Assembly and are eligible for Managing Board positions.
 A mandatory condition for their membership is accepting FEDEC’s ethical values by approving our Code of Conduct.